aamirg/Kaggle-MNIST-Handwritten-digit-recognition-challenge/README.txt

+Kaggle score - 0.98414
+Kaggle rank achieved - (Tied) 279/1044

 Libraries Required -

-We have mostly used the sklearn library which is pre-installed in Anaconda's Spyder IDE.
+We have used the sklearn library which is pre-installed in Anaconda's Spyder IDE.
 Other libraries are pandas,numpy,nolearn.dbn.

 To install -